pchernovolenko/UICustomActionSheet/README.md

         NSLog(@"%d",buttonIndex);
     }

-Feel free to set `nil` for `title` if you don't want it to be shown in your ActionSheet.
 Do any customization stuff you need:

 ##Customization using methods